taias-xyz/taias-sdk/README.md

 When `devMode: true`, Taias performs additional validation:

-1. **Duplicate toolName detection** — Throws an error if a flow defines the same tool name twice:
+1. **Duplicate match condition detection** — Throws an error if a flow defines two steps with the same match condition:
    ```
-   Taias: Duplicate step for tool 'scan_repo' in flow 'onboard_repo'.
-Only one handler per tool is supported.
+   Taias: Duplicate match condition 'scan_repo' in flow 'onboard_repo'.
+Each step must have a unique match condition.
    ```

-2. **Empty nextTool warning** — Logs a warning if a handler returns empty nextTool:
+2. **Empty nextTool warning** — Logs a warning if a logic statement has an empty nextTool:
    ```
    Taias: nextTool for tool 'scan_repo' is empty.
    ```